scottgal/mostlylucid.nugetpackages/README.md

 # Mostlylucid NuGet Packages

+**NOTE: These will be nuget packages when I'm happy they're ready.
+I'll update this readme with the links when that happens**

 A collection *highly experimental* ASP.NET Core middleware and services for accessibility, security, compliance, and internationalization.
 All packages leverage local AI models for privacy-focused solutions.

 ## Packages